Using Physical Therapy To Rebuild Strength

 Whether from a repetitive strain injury, a car accident, or an injury related to falling, accidents happen.

-Your physical therapist will not only help you get your strength back after your injury, but will target your exercises to help reduce risk of recurrence.
+Your physical therapist will not only help you get your strength back after your injury, but can also target your exercises to help reduce risk of recurrence.

 We’ll help you build things back up in a healthy way, making sure your muscles complement each other.